ptdat11/facebook-crawler-engine/README.md

 # Crawler Engine for Facebook

+## How to save Cookies to keep the login session?

+There is a `save-cookies.ipynb` providing a step-by-step guide in order to store cookies in a local directory.

+> Saving cookies reduces the risk of being detected by Facebook, because logging in many times will look suspicious as if someone hacked into the account.

 ## How to run Engine

 In the `crawler.py` file, go to line no.63.
 Replace your driver link suitable with your current Google Chrome version in your machine.
 The links can be found at: [https://googlechromelabs.github.io/chrome-for-testing/](https://googlechromelabs.github.io/chrome-for-testing/)